toddbadams/code-challenges/DataFactory/README.md

-In this siimple example a data factory and pipeline are created and copies a file from one blob storage folder to another.
+In this siimple example a data factory is created and copies a file from one blob storage folder to another.

 ![architecture](./landscape-architecture.jpg)